0xAX/asm/content/asm_5.md

 ### %assign directive

-The single-line macro also can be defined with the special directive - `%assign`.
-The difference from the `%define` directive, is that using the `%assign` directive you can define a macro without parameters that will expand to a numeric value.
+You can also define a single-line macro with the special directive - `%assign`.
+The difference from the `%define` directive is that, by using the `%assign` directive, you can define a macro without parameters that will expand to a numeric value.

 For example: